-AAA-An obligation rated "AAA"' has the highest rating assigned by S&P. The obligor's capacity to meet its financial commitment on the obligation is extremely strong.
+AAA-An obligation rated 'AAA' has the highest rating assigned by S&P Global Ratings.
+The obligor's capacity to meet its financial commitments on the obligation is extremely strong.

-AA-An obligation rated "AA" differs from the highest-rated obligations only to a small degree.
-The obligor's capacity to meet its financial commitment on the obligation is very strong.
+AA-An obligation rated 'AA' differs from the highest-rated obligations only to a small degree.
+The obligor's capacity to meet its financial commitments on the obligation is very strong.

-A-An obligation rated "A" is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher-rated categories.
-However, the obligor's capacity to meet its financial commitment on the obligation is still strong.
+A-An obligation rated 'A' is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher-rated categories.
+However, the obligor's capacity to meet its financial commitments on the obligation is still strong.

-BBB-An obligation rated "BBB" exhibits adequate protection parameters.
-However, adverse economic conditions or changing circumstances are more likely to lead to a weakened capacity of the obligor to meet its financial commitment on the obligation.
+BBB-An obligation rated 'BBB' exhibits adequate protection parameters.
+However, adverse economic conditions or changing circumstances are more likely to weaken the obligor's capacity to meet its financial commitments on the obligation.

-BB, B, CCC, CC, and C-Obligations rated "BB", "B", "CCC", "CC", and "C" are regarded as having significant speculative characteristics.
-"BB" indicates the least degree of speculation and "C" the highest.
-While such obligations will likely have some quality and protective characteristics, these may be outweighed by large uncertainties or major exposures to adverse conditions.
+BB, B, CCC, CC, and C-Obligations rated 'BB', 'B', 'CCC', 'CC', and 'C' are regarded as having significant speculative characteristics.
+'BB' indicates the least degree of speculation and 'C' the highest.
+While such obligations will likely have some quality and protective characteristics, these may be outweighed by large uncertainties or major exposure to adverse conditions.

-BB-An obligation rated "BB" is less vulnerable to nonpayment than other speculative issues.
-However, it faces major ongoing uncertainties or exposure to adverse business, financial, or economic conditions which could lead to the obligor's inadequate capacity to meet its financial commitment on the obligation.
+BB-An obligation rated 'BB' is less vulnerable to nonpayment than other speculative issues.
+However, it faces major ongoing uncertainties or exposure to adverse business, financial, or economic conditions that could lead to the obligor's inadequate capacity to meet its financial commitments on the obligation.

-B-An obligation rated "B" is more vulnerable to nonpayment than obligations rated 'BB', but the obligor currently has the capacity to meet its financial commitment on the obligation.
-Adverse business, financial, or economic conditions will likely impair the obligor's capacity or willingness to meet its financial commitment on the obligation.
+B-An obligation rated 'B' is more vulnerable to nonpayment than obligations rated 'BB', but the obligor currently has the capacity to meet its financial commitments on the obligation.
+Adverse business, financial, or economic conditions will likely impair the obligor's capacity or willingness to meet its financial commitments on the obligation.

-CCC-An obligation rated "CCC" is currently vulnerable to nonpayment, and is dependent upon favorable business, financial, and economic conditions for the obligor to meet its financial commitment on the obligation.
-In the event of adverse business, financial, or economic conditions, the obligor is not likely to have the capacity to meet its financial commitment on the obligation.
+CCC-An obligation rated 'CCC' is currently vulnerable to nonpayment and is dependent upon favorable business, financial, and economic conditions for the obligor to meet its financial commitments on the obligation.
+In the event of adverse business, financial, or economic conditions, the obligor is not likely to have the capacity to meet its financial commitments on the obligation.

-CC-An obligation rated "CC" is currently highly vulnerable to nonpayment.
-The 'CC' rating is used when a default has not yet occurred, but S&P expects default to be a virtual certainty, regardless of the anticipated time to default.
+CC-An obligation rated 'CC' is currently highly vulnerable to nonpayment.
+The 'CC' rating is used when a default has not yet occurred but S&P Global Ratings expects default to be a virtual certainty, regardless of the anticipated time to default.

-C-An obligation rated "C" is currently highly vulnerable to nonpayment, and the obligation is expected to have lower relative seniority or lower ultimate recovery compared to obligations that are rated higher.
+C-An obligation rated 'C' is currently highly vulnerable to nonpayment, and the obligation is expected to have lower relative seniority or lower ultimate recovery compared with obligations that are rated higher.

-D-An obligation rated "D" is in default or in breach of an imputed promise.
-For non-hybrid capital instruments, the "D" rating category is used when payments on an obligation are not made on the date due, unless S&P believes that such payments will be made within five business days in the absence of a stated grace period or within the earlier of the stated grace period or 30 calendar days.
-The "D" rating also will be used upon the filing of a bankruptcy petition or the taking of similar action and where default on an obligation is a virtual certainty, for example due to automatic stay provisions.
-An obligation's rating is lowered to 'D' if it is subject to a distressed exchange offer.
+D-An obligation rated 'D' is in default or in breach of an imputed promise.
+For non-hybrid capital instruments, the 'D' rating category is used when payments on an obligation are not made on the date due, unless S&P Global Ratings believes that such payments will be made within five business days in the absence of a stated grace period or within the earlier of the stated grace period or 30 calendar days.
+The 'D' rating also will be used upon the filing of a bankruptcy petition or the taking of similar action and where default on an obligation is a virtual certainty, for example due to automatic stay provisions.
+A rating on an obligation is lowered to 'D' if it is subject to a distressed exchange offer.